RTEMS/rtems-docs/filesystem/fileystem_implmentation.rst

   system cannot be removed.

 - On filesystems supporting hard links, a link count is maintained.
-  Prior to node removal, the node’s link count is decremented by one.
+  Prior to node removal, the node's link count is decremented by one.
 The link count must be less than one to allow for removal of the node.

 API Layering